Monday March 25, 2019

 Living Wills and Advance Directives

 As you approach end-of-life decisions, there are several steps that should be taken to make sure you receive the right type and level of care.
 To assist you in these decisions, most states now permit either an advance directive or a living will.
-These documents are designed to assist your family and doctors in making the decisions that you prefer at that time.
+These documents are designed to assist your family and doctors in making the decisions according to your preferences.

 Senior Medical Planning